-Town's current budget for financial aid is $2,300,000; approximately 19% of current students receive financial assistance.
+Town's current budget for financial aid is $2,800,000; approximately 19% of current students receive financial assistance.
 In addition to financial aid grants for tuition, Town's Esther Kramer Fund helps families pay for other costs, such as tutoring and testing, that can be part of the cost of attending Town.
-Reduced fees for uniforms and events and financial support for students needing counseling are also offered by the school.
+Additional support may include reduced fees for events and financial support for students needing counseling.

-- Please note: Financial Aid is not available for Nursery 3 or Nursery 4 students.
-Families may apply for aid beginning in Kindergarten.
+- Please note: Financial Aid begins at Kindergarten and is not available for Nursery 3 or Nursery 4 students.

 - If you have questions at any point about the process or the criteria for evaluating your application, please feel welcome to call The Town School Business Office at 212-288-4383.
 All inquiries will be held in the strictest confidence.